Living in Your Head: What It Means and How to Be Present

 Here are some ideas on how to practice Mindfulness:

-I like to use walks for becoming more mindful.
+I like to use walks to become more mindful.
 I focus on breathing in the fresh air, observing the leaves and their colors, or listening to the birds.

 But you can also use daily routines like eating a meal, taking a shower, or doing the dishes to become more aware of your senses.
 When you pay attention to each sensation it will quickly take you out of your mind and into your body.